International Day of Forests: Background

 Each year more than 13 million hectares (32 million acres) of forests are lost, an area roughly the size of England.
 As go the forests, so goes the plant and animal species that they embrace – 80% of all terrestrial biodiversity.
 Most importantly, forests play a critical role in climate change: deforestation results in 12-18 percent of the world's carbon emissions – almost equal to all the from the global transport sector.
 Equally crucial, healthy forests are one of the world's primary 'carbon sinks.'

 Today, forests cover more than 30% of the world's land and contain more than 60,000 tree species, many as of yet unidentified.
 Forests provide food, fiber, water and medicines for approximately 1.6 billion of the world's poorest people, including indigenous peoples with unique cultures.

 History

 In November 1971, the "States members" at the 16th session of the Conference of the Food and Agriculture Organization, voted to establish "World Forestry Day" on March 21 of each year.

+in 2001 members of FYEG gathered in the Šumava National Park, Czechia for workshops concerning forestry and preservation efforts.
+Members from Belgium and Bulgaria, where a 'Day of the Forest' already existed, joined forces and made proposals to bring this yearly event to the European level.
+Later, their proposal was accepted by the general assembly, represented by national politicians.

-From 2007 to 2012, the Center for International Forestry Research (CIFOR) convened a series of six Forest Days, in conjunction with annual meetings of the United Nations Framework Convention on Climate Change Conference of Parties.
+From 2007 to 2012, in the Center for International Forestry Research (CIFOR) convened a series of six Forest Days, in conjunction with annual meetings of the United Nations Framework Convention on Climate Change Conference of Parties.
 CIFOR organized these events on behalf of and in close cooperation with other members of the Collaborative Partnership on Forests (CPF).
 Following the International Year of Forests in 2011, the International Day of Forests was established by resolution of the United Nations General Assembly on November 28, 2012.